-A resumé is a brief, skimmable document — usually saved in .doc or .pdf formats — that summarizes and communicates your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
-It's recommended that a resumé be one page long, but they can be two to three pages, when warranted.
-However, it's advisable not to go over one page, unless absolutely necessary.
+A resume is a brief, skimmable document — usually saved in .doc or .pdf formats — that summarizes and communicates your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
+It's recommended that a resume be one page long, but they can be two to three pages, when warranted.
+If you have additional experience to share that could be useful to the potential employer, then it is recommended that you include the extra content.
+However, it is advisable not to go over one page, unless absolutely necessary.